 - Flexible and independent; able to multitask while also being highly detail-oriented.

 This position pays $13.35-$15/HR depending on experience.
-We have full & part-time positions available!
+We may have full & part-time positions available!
 Please specify which you are interested in at the time of application.
 This position requires a hands on working interview as part of the application process.

 Shelter Veterinarian/Medical Director